 Internal vehicle circulation is designed to minimize interaction between passenger vehicles and tractor trailers.
-Truck traffic is managed through an automated security gate and guard house.

 Finding: The layout of the site provides for the safe movement of passenger, service, and emergency vehicles through the site.

 E. Pedestrian Circulation: The development plan will provide for a system of pedestrian circulation within and to the development.